Georgelsw/STAT3011-Project-2-GROUP-1-/README.md

 Person-in-charge: All
 Related Documents: 2016 US GDP.xlsx, Detect Outlier.ipynb, Imputation.ipynb, newpizzadata.csv, pizza&GDP.csv
 - Searched 2016 US GDP for Accommodation and Food Services as extra data
-- Missing data（ use imputation to replace the Nah data and zero data)
+- Missing data (use imputation to replace the Nah data and zero data)
 - Outlier (detect and delete outlier for smooth data visualisation,regreesion and data.map)

 ### 1. Data visualization
 Problem: State and location of the pizza restaurant?
 Which is the most popular pizza, the most restaurant brand names and the most prevalent average prive for pizza?
 Person-in-charge: LI Shengwei, WONG Tuen Hung
 Related Documents:
 - problems solution,improved code and extra graphs
 - pizza map (average price, restaurant location, restaurant counts)
 - word cloud (the most popular pizza in menus, the most restaurant brand names and the most average price for pizza by detect the texts in csv.file.)

 ### 2. Regression
 Problem: What factors are affecting the pizza business?